 Evestor is a robo-advice and portfolio management service aimed at investors of all ages and experience, letting users build an ISA, pension or investment portfolio from as little as £1 based on their individual investment profile.

 Evestor has some big financial industry names behind it.
 One of its founders is Duncan Cameron.
 He knows all about disruptive businesses having launched comparison website MoneySupermarket back in 2003.
 His business partner is Anthony Morrow, founding shareholder of financial advisory group Paradigm.
 The biggest problem facing every new robo-adviser is client acquisition.
 The likes of Wealthsimple, Moneyfarm and even Scalable Capital have launched in the UK after having acquired significant customer and market share overseas.
-Insurance company AVIVA recently bought a majority stake in Wealthify which will ultimately allow AVIVA to promote Wealthify to its existing extensive client bank.
+Insurance company AVIVA recently took complete ownership of Wealthify.
+It remains an independently run subsidiary of the AVIVA Group, which ultimately allows AVIVA to promote Wealthify to its existing extensive client bank.
 It will be interesting to see how evestor overcomes the customer acquisition issue.
 Given Moneysuprermaket’s meteoric rise, initially via word-of-mouth, I wouldn’t bet against Duncan Cameron repeating the trick with evestor.

 How does evestor work?

 You don’t need a lot of money to start investing with evestor.
 The evestor minimum investment is just £1 through a direct debit.
 This makes it accessible to even novice investors.
-When compared with other robo services it is on par with Moneyfarm, which has no minimum, and Wealthsimple which has a minimum investment amount of £1.
+When compared with other robo services it is on par with Wealthify, which also has a minimum investment amount of £1.

-In contrast, Nutmeg’s minimum investment is £500 or you have to set up a recurring £100 payment, while Scalable Capital has a £10,000 minimum.
+In contrast, Moneyfarm and Nutmeg’s minimum investment is £500, while Scalable Capital has a £10,000 minimum.
 There are also no maximum investment limits with evestor but debit card transactions currently require a minimum of £1,000.

 Whichever you choose or are allocated, you can keep track of your portfolio using the evestor app, available on Android and iPhone.
 It may be a robo-adviser, but there is still a human touch as evestor offers live webchats and you can also book an online appointment to speak with an adviser.